-Naturally a module that is adorned with the words “High powered” has me licking my lips to be perfectly honest.
-Balanced is just around the corner with the AM3 but in the meantime the AM5 should, on paper, be the module of choice for high impedance headphones and costs just $99 in most markets (check your own retailer for the exact price as it can vary a little depending on the market you are in.).
+Naturally, a module that is adorned with the words “High powered” has me licking my lips to be perfectly honest.
+Balanced is just around the corner with the AM3 but in the meantime, the AM5 should, on paper, be the module of choice for high-impedance headphones and costs just $99 in most markets.

 What is it?

-The third release in a series of amp modules for the X7, the AM5 is their highest powered module to date and specifically targeted to those who wish to run full sized headphones with higher power ratings or higher impedance ratings than what the AM2 or IEM module could cater for.
+The third release in a series of amp modules for the X7, the AM5 is their highest-powered module to date and is specifically targeted to those who wish to run full-sized headphones with higher power ratings or higher impedance ratings than what the AM2 or IEM module could cater for.

 Dynamic Range & Voltage

-FiiO pretty much expects users of the AM5 are going to be running in high gain with decent volume on heavy duty cans.
-The AM5 really needs to be able to tolerate that frequent current-on-demand without falling apart with stupidly high noise floors and degraded SNR.
+FiiO pretty much expects users of the AM5 are going to be running in high gain with decent volume on heavy-duty cans.
+The AM5 needs to be able to tolerate that frequent current-on-demand without falling apart with stupidly high noise floors and degraded SNR.

 Output resistance levels stay relatively the same with both the AM3 and AM5 showing 0.5 ohms output resistance.
 Voltage output on the AM5 is 11v which is around 25% higher than the AM2 at 8.8v and more than doubles the AM1 which is rated at 5.2v.